 An ISA, short for Individual Saving Account, is the account that every beginning saver or investor in the UK absolutely must have.
 Why?
 Because money deposited in an ISA grows tax-free.
-Any growth — from interest, or investment returns — is 100% yours to keep forever.
+Any growth — from interest, or investment returns — is 100% yours to keep.

 There are absolutely no penalties for withdrawal — whatever’s in your ISA is yours to spend however you like, whenever you like.
 An important caveat: if you withdraw out of your ISA without replacing it the same year, you’ll lose those tax benefits on that money.

 So who can open one?
-Any UK resident over 18 years of age can — and should — have an ISA.
+Any UK resident (over 18 years of age for a stocks and shares ISA, over 16 years for a cash ISA) can — and should — have an ISA.
 And one more thing: you can only open an ISA at one institution per year.
 Wealthsimple would be a very smart place to start.
 Regardless of whether you have £2 or £20,000, we’d be happy to set you up with an ISA invested in the kind of equities that will supercharge your portfolio.